 What do I need to bring to the testing room?

-You need to bring a photo ID (such as a driver license), and you MUST KNOW YOUR 7-Digit CFCC Student ID number and your CFCC program of study.
+You need to bring a photo ID (such as a driver license), and you MUST KNOW YOUR 7-Digit CFCC Student ID number.
 CFCC Student Services requires you to have an application on file in the Admissions Office before testing.

 How long will the test take?